Sean Burrage: Oklahoma Senate

 In 2006, Burrage was elected to represent Oklahoma Senate District 2, which includes Rogers and Mayes County.

 During his tenure as a state senator, Burrage authored or co-authored over 50 bills that were enacted into law.
-He served on several legislative committees and task forces, including the 2008 legislative task force on Oklahoma’s Promise.
-In 2007, he was voted the Higher Education Alumni Council’s “Best Newcomer Legislator of the Year.”
-He was reelected in 2010 and served as the Senate Minority Floor Leader from 2012-2014.
+He served on several legislative committees and task forces, including the 2008 legislative task force on Oklahoma's Promise.
+In 2007, he was voted the Higher Education Alumni Council's “Best Newcomer Legislator of the Year.”
+He was reelected in 2010 and served as the Senate Minority Floor Leader from 2012 to 2014.
 He did not run for reelection in 2014.

 Higher education

 In May 2014, he was named the 20th president of Southeastern Oklahoma State University.
-Under Burrage’s leadership, SE streamlined operations, including establishing a shared vice president position with Murray State College, and significantly increased both undergraduate and graduate enrollment.
+Under Burrage's leadership, SE streamlined operations, including establishing a shared vice president position with Murray State College, and significantly increased both undergraduate and graduate enrollment.

 Burrage served as Vice Chairman of the Legislative Affairs Committee of the Council of Presidents (Oklahoma).
 Burrage was appointed to Governor Mary Fallin's Education Advisory Committee in 2015 and the State Regents’ Task Force on the Future of Higher Education in 2017.
 He also served on the Rogers State University Foundation and the Oklahoma Foundation for Excellence.

 In September 2019, Burrage announced his intention to step down as president of SEOSU and take a position as the Vice President for Executive Affairs at the University of Oklahoma.

 On October 9, 2024, Burrage was named the 10th chancellor of the Oklahoma State System for Higher Education, which comprises 25 institutions with nearly four dozen campuses around the state.
 His first day as chancellor was December 2.